-Except where specified as a Non-Complying Subdivision Activity in Rule 15.2.3.4, any subdivision of land (including the identification of any building platforms) which complies with all of the Zone Subdivision Standards, but does not comply with any one or more of the following Site Subdivision Standards shall be a Discretionary Subdivision Activity, with the exercise of the Council's discretion limited to the matter(s) subject to that standard.
+Except where specified as a Non-Complying Subdivision Activity in Rule 15.2.3.4, any subdivision of land (including the identification of any building platforms) which complies with all of the Zone Subdivision Standards, but does

-(i) Natural Hazards within the Makarora Rural Lifestyle Zone

-No building platform shall be identified within any area identified on the QLDC Hazards Register as being an area subject to any natural hazards including erosion, flooding and inundation, landslip, rockfall, alluvion, avulsion or subsidence.
-Council's control shall be limited the assessment matters detailed in 15.2.10.3 below.

-- (ii) Natural Natural Hazards in the R2(D) Activity Area of the Quail Rise Zone - No building platform shall be identified within any R2(D) Activity Area of the Quail Rise Zone being an area subject to natural hazards including uncertified fill, erosion and possible debris flow from Ferry Hill to the north west.
-Council's control shall be limited to the relevant assessment matters detailed in 15.2.10.3 below. - (iii) Within the R(HD-SH) 2 Activity Area of the Jacks Point Resort Zone, any subdivision activity shall provide for flood hazard mitigation through the formation of a bund (flood bank) alongside the boundary with the State Highway, as shown on the Structure Plan.
+- Natural Hazards within the Makarora Rural Lifestyle Zone - No building platform shall be identified within any area identified on the QLDC Hazards Register as being an area subject to any natural hazards including erosion, flooding and inundation, landslip, rockfall, alluvion, avulsion or subsidence.
+Council's control shall be limited the assessment matters detailed in 15.2.10.3 below. - Natural Hazards in the R2(D) Activity Area of the Quail Rise Zone - No building platform shall be identified within any R2(D) Activity Area of the Quail Rise Zone being an area subject to natural hazards including uncertified fill, erosion and possible debris flow from Ferry Hill to the north west.
+Council's control shall be limited to the relevant assessment matters detailed in 15.2.10.3 below. - Within the R(HD-SH) 2 Activity Area of the Jacks Point Resort Zone, any subdivision activity shall provide for flood hazard mitigation through the formation of a bund (flood bank) alongside the boundary with the State Highway, as shown on the Structure Plan.